 The State can tax non-Indian oil and natural gas production on tribal land, according to United States Supreme Court precedent in Cotton Petroleum Co. v.
 State of New Mexico, 490 U.S. 163, 104 L. Ed.
 2d 209, 109 S. Ct.
 1968 (1989).
 The State's authority to impose severance taxes on Indian oil and natural gas production on tribal land was upheld by the United States District Court in New Mexico in Jicarilla Apache Tribe v.
 New Mexico Taxation and Revenue Department, No. USDC 87-922.
 In 2009, the United States District Court for the District of New Mexico held that the State may not impose severance taxes on non-tribal operators extracting oil and natural gas on the tribal land of the Ute Mountain Ute Tribe.
 Ute Mountain Ute Tribe v.
 Homans, 775 F. Supp.
 2d 1259 (D.N.M.
 2009) (Parker, J.).
-The Tenth Circuit Court of Appeals overturned the district court opinion and held that the State severance taxes are not preempted by federal law.
+The Tenth Circuit Court of Appeals overturned the district court opinion and held that the State severance taxes are not preempted by federal law because, among other things, the State had asserted sufficient justification for imposing the taxes.
 Ute Mountain Ute Tribe v.
 Rodriguez, 660 F.3d 1177 (10th Cir.
 2011).
 The Ute Mountain Ute Tribe petitioned for an en banc review, which the court denied on September 12, 2011.
 The United States Supreme Court denied the Ute Mountain Ute Tribe's petition for a writ of certiorari on February 21, 2012.
 Ute Mountain Ute Tribe v.
 Padilla, 132 S.Ct.
 1557 (2012).